andrewblevins/insight-cascade/README.md

 ## Getting Started

-1. Review the [safety_guidelines.md](safety_guidelines.md) document (really! they're interesting!)
+1. Review the [safety_guidelines.md](safety_guidelines.md) document (really! it's interesting!)
-2. Complete the [basic_worksheet.md](Worksheets/basic_worksheet.md) to identify your needs and goals
+2. Complete the [basic_worksheet.md](Worksheets/basic_worksheet.md) to identify your goals and what inspires you
 3. Paste your filled-out worksheet and the [advisor_search.txt](Prompts/1.advisors_search.txt) prompt to generate potential advisor profiles
 4. In the same chat, refine your selection to three advisors through dialogue
 5. Use the [advisor_refinement.txt](Prompts/2.advisors_output.txt) prompt to pull out your three advisors
-6. Initialize your journal using the [journal_startup.txt](Prompts/3.journal_startup.txt) prompt
+6. Start your journal using the [journal_startup.txt](Prompts/3.journal_startup.txt) prompt
 7. Begin dialogue with your board of advisors

 *As an optional modulation, you might also include the initial worksheet in your starting prompt.
 This will cause you to reach the usage limit faster, but will give the LLM richer context to draw from.

 ## Best Practices

-* Use prompting and feedback to maintain conversational integrity
+* Use ongoing feedback to maintain conversational integrity
 * Document insights and breakthrough moments separately
 * Review and refine advisor profiles as needed
 * If things get stale, switch up your advisors